bitovi/canui/index.md

 ## TableScroll `$(element).tableScroll([fillParent])`

 [TableScroll](http://donejs.com/docs.html#!canui.) makes a table scrollable while keeping headers and footers fixed.
-This is useful for tables that display big amounts of data in a grid like widget.
+This is useful for making grid like widgets.

+To make a table scrollable class:

+{% highlight javascript %}
+$('table').tableScroll();
+{% endhighlight %}

-A table like this:
+On a table like this:

 {% highlight html %}
 <div style="height: 200px; overflow: auto;">